Last Updated February 2018.

 we can test whether our theories really generate the behaviour we

-don't understand the biological origins of cognition, then we can't
+we don't understand the biological origins of cognition, then we

-really understand what computation is for, how it benefits an
+can't really understand what computation is for, how it

 - We have more complete data about how they spend their